WaylonWalker/waylonwalkerv2/src/pages/notes/packages-to-investigate.md

 |-|-|
 |github: |[https://github.com/zaxr/bulwark](https://github.com/zaxr/bulwark)|

+I definitely want to try this out with kedro.

 Bulwark is a package for convenient property-based testing of pandas dataframes, supported for Python 3.5+.

 ## Example